fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.3.0/New-AzureRmVirtualNetworkSubnetConfig.md

 ## EXAMPLES

-### 1:  Create a virtual network with two subnets and a network security group
+### Example 1: Create a virtual network with two subnets and a network security group
 ```
-New-AzureRmResourceGroup -Name TestResourceGroup -Location centralus
+PS C:\> New-AzureRmResourceGroup -Name "ResourceGroup03" -Location centralus
-    $rdpRule = New-AzureRmNetworkSecurityRuleConfig -Name rdp-rule -Description "Allow RDP"
-    -Access Allow -Protocol Tcp -Direction Inbound -Priority 100 -SourceAddressPrefix
-    Internet -SourcePortRange * -DestinationAddressPrefix * -DestinationPortRange 3389
+PS C:\> $RdpRule = New-AzureRmNetworkSecurityRuleConfig -Name "rdp-rule" -Description "Allow RDP" -Access Allow -Protocol Tcp -Direction Inbound -Priority 100 -SourceAddressPrefix Internet -SourcePortRange * -DestinationAddressPrefix * -DestinationPortRange 3389
-    $networkSecurityGroup = New-AzureRmNetworkSecurityGroup -ResourceGroupName
-    TestResourceGroup -Location centralus -Name "NSG-FrontEnd" -SecurityRules $rdpRule
+PS C:\> $NetworkSecurityGroup = New-AzureRmNetworkSecurityGroup -ResourceGroupName "ResourceGroup03" -Location centralus -Name "NSG-FrontEnd" -SecurityRules $RdpRule
-    $frontendSubnet = New-AzureRmVirtualNetworkSubnetConfig -Name frontendSubnet
-    -AddressPrefix "10.0.1.0/24" -NetworkSecurityGroup $networkSecurityGroup
+PS C:\> $FrontendSubnet = New-AzureRmVirtualNetworkSubnetConfig -Name "FrontendSubnet" -AddressPrefix "10.0.1.0/24" -NetworkSecurityGroup $NetworkSecurityGroup
-    $backendSubnet = New-AzureRmVirtualNetworkSubnetConfig -Name backendSubnet -AddressPrefix
+PS C:\> $BackendSubnet = New-AzureRmVirtualNetworkSubnetConfig -Name "BackendSubnet" -AddressPrefix "10.0.2.0/24" -NetworkSecurityGroup $NetworkSecurityGroup
-    "10.0.2.0/24" -NetworkSecurityGroup $networkSecurityGroup
-    New-AzureRmVirtualNetwork -Name MyVirtualNetwork -ResourceGroupName TestResourceGroup
-    -Location centralus -AddressPrefix "10.0.0.0/16" -Subnet $frontendSubnet,$backendSubnet
+PS C:\> New-AzureRmVirtualNetwork -Name MyVirtualNetwork -ResourceGroupName "ResourceGroup03" -Location centralus -AddressPrefix "10.0.0.0/16" -Subnet $FrontendSubnet,$BackendSubnet
 ```

-This example creates two new subnet configurations using the
-    New-AzureRmVirtualSubnetConfig cmdlet, and then uses them to create a virtual network.
-    The New-AzureRmVirtualSubnetConfig template only creates an in-memory representation of the subnet.
-In this example, the frontendSubnet has CIDR 10.0.1.0/24 and references a network security group that allows RDP access.
-The backendSubnet has CIDR 10.0.2.0/24 and references the same network security group.
+The first command creates a resource group named ResourceGroup03 in the centralus region by using the **New-AzureRmResourceGroup** cmdlet.

+The second command creates a rule that allows inbound RDP access.
+The command stores the rule in the $RdpRule variable.

+The third command creates a network security group that includes the rule in $RdpRule by using the **New-AzureRmNetworkSecurityGroup** cmdlet.
+The command stores the group in the $NetworkSecurityGroup variable.

+The fourth command creates a subnet called FrontendSubnet, and stores it in the $FrontendSubnet variable.

+The fifth command creates a subnet called BackendSubnet, and stores it in the $BackendSubnet variable.

+The final command creates a virtual network that includes the two subnets created in the previous commands by using the **New-AzureRmVirtualNetwork** cmdlet.
+The subnets both reference the security group stored in $NetworkSecurityGroup.
+That group includes the rule named rdp-rule.

 ## PARAMETERS

 ### -AddressPrefix